CyberTrainingExercise/Hexfall/README.md

     - For this use tor and run a hidden service.
     - See: https://www.youtube.com/watch?v=GVMjk9pj2Cw for instructions on how to run a hidden service.
     - Use `python3 -m http.server --bind 127.0.0.1 8080`
+    - If you would like to include the server to run on boot, edit `/etc/rc.local` with `python3 -m http.server --directory /home/pi/Desktop/HexfallWebsite --bind 127.0.0.1 8080 &`
     - Store url in `url.txt`
 3. Load a box with Kali linux and connect it to the internet.
 4. Load a USB stick with the cloud server login credentials and location of the second weapons create.